sheepkiller/dcos-rabbitmq/README.md

 <a name="overview"></a>
 # Overview

-DC/OS _SERVICENAME_ is an automated service that makes it easy to deploy and manage _SERVICENAME_ on [DC/OS](https://mesosphere.com/product/).
+DC/OS RabbitMQ is an automated service that makes it easy to deploy and manage a RabbitMQ Cluster on [DC/OS](https://mesosphere.com/product/).
+It requires a pre-existing etcd cluster (v2 or v3).
+Currently, only deployment is supported.
+Several features are planned like "advanced configuration", monitoring and backup/restore configuration.
+Please note that it only bootstraps a cluster.
+If you need replicated queues you still need to configure them by you own.
+Please refer to [RabbitMQ Documentation](https://www.rabbitmq.com/clustering.html) for further details about cluster limitations and replicated queues.

-_BRIEF OVERVIEW OF YOUR PRODUCT_

 <a name="features"></a>
 ## Features

 - Single command installation for rapid provisioning
-- CLI for easy management
-- Multiple _SERVICENAME_ clusters sharing a single DC/OS cluster for multi-tenancy
+- Multiple RabbitMQ clusters sharing a single DC/OS cluster for multi-tenancy
-- Multiple _SERVICENAME_ instances sharing the same hosts for improved utilization
 - Placement constraints for fine-grained instance placement
 - Vertical and horizontal for managing capacity
-- Rolling software and configuration updates for runtime maintainence
-- Integrated with Enterprise DC/OS Storage capabilities
-- Integrated with Enterprise DC/OS Networking capabilities
-- Integrated with Enterprise DC/OS Monitoring and Troubleshooting capabilities
-- Integrated with Enterprise DC/OS Security capabilities
-- _OTHER BENEFITS YOUR PRODUCT WITH DC/OS_

 <a name="quick-start"></a>